stoyky/figment/README.md

 ---

 ## Prebuilt Vagrant Boxes
-Pre-built Vagrant boxes have been uploaded to the Hashicorp Public Boxes Catalog:
+The quickest way to get started is to use the prebuilt Vagrant boxes that have been uploaded to the Hashicorp Public Boxes Catalog:

 https://portal.cloud.hashicorp.com/vagrant/discover/figment/flarevm